PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ## Creating the necessary environment {#sec:environment}

 To use Cloud integrated solutions, the installation and access process can be done quickly by clicking through the Cloud console.
-However, the installation of an open-source tool like Kubeflow can be more complicated.
+However, the local installation of an open-source tool like Kubeflow can be more complicated.

 Another challenge can be to create a local Kubernetes cluster to test the development processes on a local system first.

-How these installations can be done is described in this chapter.
+For the described project the available system was a Linux Ubuntu running on an Intel NUC with 32GB of memory and a 2GHz Quadcore Intel CPU.
+Additionally an nVidia Titan RTX with 12GB memory has been plugged in to the system and nVidia CUDA has been installed to enable GPU support for the model training.

+To compare different approaches, another setup has been created on the Microsoft Azure Cloud.
+For both approaches the setup of the environments and necessary steps to begin the creation of the pipelines will be described in this chapter.

 ### Azure Machine Learning service {#sec:azuremlservice}